SoftUni-Internal/interactive-content/EN/02-Objects-and-Classes/03-Classes.md

 [slide hideTitle]
 # Accessor Properties

-**Accessor properties** provide access to properties by using the dot and bracket notation we mentioned earlier.
+JavaScript class instances have two types of properties.

+One of them is **data properties** which, as the name implies, is used to store information.

+They are simply the **variables** that belong to an object.

+The second kind is **accessor properties**.

-With the EcmaScript 6 standard in 2015, JavaScript also introduced support for the `get` and `set` keywords.
+With the EcmaScript 6 standard in 2015, JavaScript introduced support for the `get` and `set` keywords.

 They allow for retrieving and modifying property values in a similar fashion to Java.